Back to The Triumph

 • remember that is most real when it helps repentance and perseverance

-Triumph will not be advanced by mimicking the world's methods.
-It will be advanced by sounding like herself again.
+Triumph will not advance by mimicking the world's methods.
+It will advance when sounds like herself again.

 Doctrinal clarity and pastoral together are already a foretaste of triumph because they reflect the order of Christ Himself.
 The faithful should therefore keep both joined, refusing the false choice that has deformed so much modern religion.